iliubinskii/iliubinskii/README.md

 ## ESLint plugin

-I created this plugin to fill the gaps I discovered in other great and popular ESLint plugins.
+The main focus of this plugin is to fill some gaps in popular ESLint plugins I am using in my projects.

 - [ESLint plugin repo](https://github.com/iliubinskii/eslint-plugin-misc)